icon-project/stacks-go-sdk/README.md

 The `rpc_client` package is automatically generated from the [Stacks RPC OpenAPI specification](https://github.com/stacks-network/stacks-core/blob/master/docs/rpc/openapi.yaml).
 Some modifications are made after generation.

+## Stacks Blockchain API Client

+The `stacks_blockchain_api_client` package is automatically generated from the Stacks Blockchain API OpenAPI specification.
+The script to build the specification and generate the Go client is in [scripts/generate_stacks_blockchain_api.sh](scripts/generate_stacks_blockchain_api.sh).

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.